 The Land Down Under is also well-known for its many dangerous animals.
 Whether crocodiles, snakes, spiders or sharks.
 Some people get the impression that nowhere in Australia you are safe.
 This beautiful country gets a bad reputation for all these animals which isn’t justified.

-If you are up for an adventure why not go diving with migrating humpback whales at the Ningaloo Reef?
+If you are up for an adventure why not go diving with migrating whales sharks at the Ningaloo Reef?
 You always wanted to see a crocodile up close?
 Go for a visit to Crocosaurus Cove in Darwin.
 And if you are looking for a more relaxed experience you can go and cuddle some Koalas at the Wildlife Habitat in Port Douglas.
 These are just a few of many places where you can encounter some of Australia’s beautiful and at times weird fauna.

-Go bungee jumping, skydiving or cage diving
+Go bungee jumping or skydiving

 New Zealand is the country that invented bungee jumping.
 But the invention of Mr AJ Hackett made it across the Tasman Sea as well.
 You can do a bungee surrounded by beautiful rainforest at the bungee jumping site in Cairns.